genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 }
 ```

-When sizing the `volume_size` for a job using an H5 file, allocate at least **4× the size of the original attachment** (in GB).
-H5 files require significantly more scratch space due to the conversion step.
+Volume sizing for .h5 inputs: When setting `volume_size` for a job that uses an H5 input file, allocate at least **4× the original attachment size (e.g., a 5 GB file → volume_size ≥ 20 GB).
+H5 inputs require additional scratch space because the transformation converts them to H5AD during processing.

-Legacy 10x H5 files (v<3) are supported only if the file contains a single genome.
-Pre-process multi-genome files to extract the genome of interest before running the transformation.
+Legacy 10x H5 support: Legacy 10x Genomics H5 files (v<3) are supported only when the file contains a single genome.
+If the file includes multiple genomes, pre-process it to extract the genome of interest before running the transformation.

 ---